GEOM4009/W25Project_Compositing/docs/source/DEMO.md

 Throughout this guide, we will provide **screenshots** for each step to help you visualize the process and ensure everything is set up correctly.
 This tool is especially valuable for researchers and practitioners working with satellite data who need to quickly and accurately analyze large datasets.

-By the end of this demo, you will have learned how to use the tool, customize inputs, and interpret the resulting output, enabling you to apply it to your own Sentinel-2 data for environmental monitoring and analysis.
+By the end of this demo, you will have learned how to use the tool wiht the provided `demo/S2`, also customize inputs, and interpret the resulting output, enabling you to apply it to your own Sentinel-2 data for environmental monitoring and analysis.

 ---